Clients Are Always Our First Priority

 The other side of estate law involves probate, administration and trust administration.
 The personal representative (executor, administrator, and trustee) has a large responsibility on their shoulders: this is called a fiduciary duty.
 They have the highest duty to act in the best interests of the estate and in the best interests in the beneficiaries.

-At the Law offices of Steven M. Adler, PLLC, our Great Neck probate lawyer has over 30 years of experience representing clients with estate administration.
+At Adler Law, our Great Neck probate lawyer has over 30 years of experience representing clients with estate administration.
 We understand the laws and we know what types of personal liabilities you face, and are here to offer you guidance and skilled advice during this time.

 Since a variety of concerns are addressed in estate planning and probate, our firm represents clients with business law, family law, and real estate matters.
 We find that our well-rounded knowledge of the law allows us to be even more proactive when it comes to representing our clients' best interests with their legal proceedings.